micmejia/bible-dump/NKJV/Judges/Judg 13.md

 So the woman bore a son and called his name Samson; and the child grew, and the Lord blessed him.

 ###### 25
-And the Spirit of the Lord began to move upon him at [^b]Mahaneh Dan between Zorah and Eshtaol.
+And the Spirit of the Lord began to move upon him at Mahaneh Dan between Zorah and Eshtaol.